=== |

 NAMES

-Although no doubt the idea underlying the verse is something like 'I blinked, and my life was over', how greatly superior is the way the verse makes us work for it!
+Although the idea underlying the verse is something like 'I blinked, and my life was over', how effectively the verse makes us work for it!
 When under mushairah performance conditions we hear the first line alone, we can't tell what's going on.
 Was the speaker asleep?
 Was he hiding his eyes from something, or closing his eyes to something?
 What was the something of which there was then no trace?
-To say 'when I lifted my eyelids" instead of 'when I blinked' may seem like a small difference, but how well it works!
-It forces us to frame the idea of blinking for ourselves-- which we can't do after hearing the first line alone.
+To say 'when I lifted my eyelids" instead of 'when I blinked' may seem like a small difference, but it forces us to frame the idea of blinking for ourselves-- which we can't do after hearing the first line alone.

-When we finally hear the second line, we can then realize that 'when I lifted my eyelids' refers to a blink-- or rather, to half a blink, since there's no reference to the initial closing of the eyelids.
-To separate a blink into two halves reinforces the idea of the speaker's concern with extremely brief intervals of time.
-As SRF observes, the Persianized compound barq-jalvah makes brilliant use of the two basic senses of jalvah as both 'manifestation' and 'radiance'.
+When we finally hear the second line, we can then realize that 'when I lifted my eyelids' refers not to any general awakening from sleep, but to something more like a the emergence from a momentary doze, or even to a blink-- or rather, even to half a blink, since there's no reference to the initial closing of the eyelids.
+How much faster could a lifetime be imagined to pass?
+The Persianized noun compound barq-jalvah makes excellent use of the two basic senses of jalvah as both 'manifestation' and 'radiance'.

 Compare Ghalib's treatment of the same classic theme: